Dissident: Iran

-Iranian dissidents are composed of scattered groups that reject the current government and by extension the previous regime, instead seeking the establishment of democratic institutions.
+Iranian dissidents are composed of scattered groups that reject the current government or the previous regime back in 1979, that seek the establishment of democratic institutions in Iran.
 A partnership council called Mahsa had formed between Reza Pahlavi and other opposition groups in support of the future of Iran’s democracy movement in 2022.
 The government in 2023 charged 107 exiled Mujahideen with treason.
 Dissidents have formed Iran Human Rights.
 Despite the Mykonos restaurant assassinations, the Government of the Federal Republic of Germany actively silences exiled Iranian dissidents.
 Even so, in 2023, the Woman Life Freedom Movement won the Sakharov Prize and imprisoned anti-regime journalist Narges Mohammadi was awarded the Nobel Peace Prize.
 The Ministry of Foreign Affairs of Iran condemned the decision.

-UAE
+United Arab Emirates

 The UAE has been accused of imprisoning critics.
 Like many other Middle Eastern countries, it does not allow criticism of the government.
 Many Emirati dissidents have been languishing in jail, some of them for a decade.

 On 10 July 2024, 53 human right defendants and political dissidents were convicted by the Abu Dhabi Federal Court for establishing an independent advocacy group “Justice and Dignity Committee” in 2010, which the UAE considers as a terrorist organisation.
 The court sentenced 43 defendants were sentenced to life in prison, five to 15 years and another five to 10 years in prison, following an unfair mass trial.
 On 4 March 2025, all appeals by the convicted people got rejected by the UAE, implying that no future appeals for the case will be accepted in the UAE court.
 Joey Shea, UAE researcher at Human Right Watch said the UAE’s decision exposes the shortcomings of its justice system in handling political dissent.

 On 8 January 2025, the Emirati authorities announced to include 11 political dissidents and their families, along with 8 companies to its terrorism list, alleging them of having connections with Muslim Brotherhood.
 Registered in the UK, all 8 companies were currently previously owned by exiled Emirati dissidents or their relatives.
 Only 2 of the 11 individuals were convicted or accused of terrorist offense, but under questionable circumstances as per the Emirates Detainees Advocacy Centre (EDAC).
 Human Rights Watch called for immediate removal of the terrorism designation, saying that listing 19 individuals and companies as “terrorists” without any due process is a mockery of rule of law.
 It also stated that the U.K. government should intervene to defend British businesses against the allegations of UAE authorities.

 Egypt

-A March 2023 report by HRW stated that Egyptian authorities systematically refused to issue or renew ID cards for dozens of foreign dissidents, journalists and human rights activists over the past few years.
+A March 2023 report by Human Rights Watch stated that Egyptian authorities systematically refused to issue or renew ID cards for dozens of foreign dissidents, journalists and human rights activists over the past few years.
 The denial was possibly intended to pressure them to return to near-certain persecution in Egypt.
 By arbitrarily denying citizens valid passports and other overseas identification documents, Egyptian authorities violated both the constitution and international human rights law.